arhimedoffs/gl_embedded_c_basecamp/README.md

 ## Training 02

-Blink leds from `training 01`.
-But add 2 buttons (UP and DOWN) for speed regulation, and use CENTER button in interrupt mode for ON/OFF animation.
+Blink leds from with keys control.
+Use six blink modes: 1..3 leds and 2 directions of rotation.

+* Left/Right switch blink mode
+* Up/Down control speed
+* Center toggle animation on/off